Colmar – Alsace's charming town with canals and half-timbered houses

 Storks in Colmar

-On the rooftops and on many wooden signs and paintings you will meet the area's lucky symbol - the stork.
+On the rooftops and on many wooden signs and paintings you will encounter the area's symbol of good luck – the stork.
 I have probably never seen so many storks as in Colmar.
-It is said that almost 250 pairs of storks live in the region.
-The storks trudge on the roofs with their long, slender legs.
-They feel like they are watching over the city with their big black and white wings.
-Given that the city has been spared destruction in all the wars the region has faced over the years, perhaps it was partly to the storks' credit that calamity was kept at bay.
+It is said that almost 250 pairs of storks live in the region and everywhere the storks trudge on the roofs with their long, slender legs.

 Vegetable stand in Alsace